 If, however, one or more of the beneficiaries will receive their inheritance in trust, then the successor trustee will need to work with an estates and trust attorney to ensure that each beneficiary's trust is properly funded as well as to discuss trust income tax returns and how each trust should be handled on a day-to-day basis.

-04Will the Estate Owe Federal or State Estate Taxes or Inheritance Taxes?
+If the Estate Owes Federal or State Estate Taxes or Inheritance Taxes

 Otherwise, if the successor trustee makes distributions to the beneficiaries before the taxes are paid in full, then the successor trustee could be stuck with paying the taxes out of his or her own personal assets.